Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Calcifications are common.
 They appear on about half of all mammograms of women ages 50 and older (and on about 1 in 10 mammograms of younger women) .

-Calcifications may be related to older age, past injury to the breast or inflammation (swelling) of the breast tissue (from an infection, for example) .
+Calcifications may be related to older age, past injury to the breast or an infection in the breast tissue (called mastitis) .

-For breast cancer survivors, calcifications may also be related to past breast surgery or radiation therapy .
+For women treated for breast cancer in the past, calcifications may also be related to past breast surgery or radiation therapy .

 On a mammogram, DCIS usually looks like a cluster of microcalcifications.
 It can be hard to know from a mammogram image whether the cluster is DCIS or invasive breast cancer.